-The console interfaces to the Hydra Gigabit Interface unit via a Wide Area Bulk (WAB) card, which occupies one of the AES\bulk card slots in the Digital I/O Rack.
+The console interfaces to the Hydra Gigabit Interface unit via a Wide Area Bulk (WAB) card, which occupies one of the AES\bulk card slots in the Processing rack.
 There can be up to 8 WAB intefaces in the system.